keu/docs/software/kubernetes-executor.md

 ---
-title: 'Run the Kubernetes Executor on Astronomer Enterprise'
+title: 'Run the Kubernetes Executor on Astronomer Software'
 sidebar_label: 'Kubernetes Executor'
 id: kubernetes-executor
 description: Run and configure the Kubernetes Executor on Astronomer.